 However, drivers in cars and other vehicles traveling alongside a motorcycle can be issued a ticket for moving into the motorcyclists’ path to impede on their attempt to share the lane.
 CHP will consider this a violation of a lane change and will penalize the driver.

 Although it is now considered a legal driving practice, lane splitting has been criticized by driving experts for causing safety concerns.
 Motorcyclists who engage in lane splitting have a higher chance of rear-ending vehicles as opposed to those who ride inside the lane.

 Motorcyclists engaged in lane splitting are also more susceptible to being in an accident during weekdays, due to the high volume of traffic buildup during peak rush hours.
 Broadside accidents are also a concern as drivers in cars and other vehicles attempt to switch lanes without checking or failing to see an approaching motorcycle.

 These dangers have led many to blame a recent increase in fatal motorcycle accidents on the practice of lane splitting.
 According to a report from the California’s Statewide Integrated Traffic Records System released in early 2016, motorcycle accident fatalities have increased 23 percent since 2010.

 CHP and other California officials are warning drivers to look twice and check for motorcyclists approaching in their lane.
 It is up to motorcyclists to decide when lane splitting is appropriate and safe to attempt.

 While lane splitting is now legal, motorcyclists are still in danger of being injured in an accident.
 If you or someone you love is a motorcyclist who has been in an accident caused by another driver’s negligence, you may be able to file a claim.

-Contact the Sacramento motorcycle accident attorneys at the Arnold Law Firm for a free consultation to discuss if your accident entitles compensation.
+Contact a Sacramento motorcycle accident attorneys for a free consultation to discuss if your accident entitles compensation.
 We will not charge you any fees unless you receive a positive outcome in your case.